pytorch/torchtune/docs/source/tutorials/memory_optimisations.rst

 **Author**: `Salman Mohammadi <https://github.com/SalmanMohammadi>`_

-Torchtune comes with a host of plug-and-play memory optimisation components which give you lots of flexibility to `tune` our recipes to your hardware.
+torchtune comes with a host of plug-and-play memory optimization components which give you lots of flexibility to ``tune`` our recipes to your hardware.
 This page provides a brief glossary of these components and how you might use them.

 .. _glossary_precision: